Authentication

 The Inngest API uses Bearer token authentication using your environment's signing key or an API key.

-- API keys are ideal for making requests for all other contexts, like CI/CD pipelines, scripts, AI tools, or similar.
+- API keys are ideal for making requests for any context outside of your application.
+For example: CI/CD pipelines, scripts, AI tools, or similar.

 Keys